Cancer Screening Overview (PDQ®)–Patient Version

 Certain factors may cause survival times to look like they are getting better when they are not.

-Survival time for cancer patients is usually measured from the day the cancer is diagnosed until the day they die.
-Patients are often diagnosed after they have signs and symptoms of cancer.
-If a screening test leads to a diagnosis before a patient has any symptoms, the patient’s survival time is increased because the date of diagnosis is earlier.
-This increase in survival time makes it seem as though screened patients are living longer when that may not be happening.
+Survival time for people with cancer is usually measured from the day the cancer is diagnosed until the day they die.
+People are often diagnosed after they have signs and symptoms of cancer.
+If a screening test leads to a diagnosis before a person has any symptoms, the person's survival time is increased because the date of diagnosis is earlier.
+This increase in survival time makes it seem as though screening helps people live longer when that may not be happening.
 This is called lead-time bias.
-It could be that the only reason the survival time appears to be longer is that the date of diagnosis is earlier for the screened patients.
-But the screened patients may die at the same time they would have without the screening test.
+Survival time may appear to be longer because the date of diagnosis is earlier for the people who are screened, but they may die at the same time they would have without the screening test.

 Sometimes, screening tests find cancers that don't matter because they would have gone away on their own or never caused any symptoms.
-These cancers would never have been found if not for the screening test.
+These cancers would never have been found if not for the screening test (for example, a computed tomography scan).
 Finding these cancers is called overdiagnosis.
 Overdiagnosis can make it seem like more people are surviving cancer longer, but in reality, these are people who would not have died from cancer anyway.

 How do Screening Tests Become Standard Tests?